jiloj/jtagger/README.md

 * Physical processes will tend to fall under *Science* however.
 * College questions related to location tend to be here as well
 * Similarly with info heavily related to travel and tourism
-* Linguistics falls here than under *Words*, especially due to shared vocabulary between them
+* Linguistics falls here than under *Words*, especially due to shared vocabulary between them, when dealing with sociolinguistics type questions
 * Currency questions
 * Landmarks
 * International trivia, including things I would know generally about a country